What's Actually in Your Wine (And Why It Matters More Than You Think)

 • Reflect the soil and vintage better (aka terroir, for my wine nerds)

-• Are lower in alcohol and sugar
+• They are lower in alcohol and sugar

 • Use wild/native yeast, not lab-grown ones